Six reasons to set up an Australian Partnership Agreement?

 A partnership owns an asset or business.
 The partners share the ‘profit’.
 That all sounds good.
 But there is ‘joint and several liability’.
 If one partner makes a mistake, all other partners are liable 100% each for that mistake.
 The Legal Consolidated Partnership Deed seeks to reduce that risk.
 But that only works up to a point.

 Another way to reduce the effects of ‘joint and several liability’ is having a partnership of family trusts.
 (A ‘family trust’ and a ‘discretionary trust’ is the same thing.)
 Instead of having a group of individuals or companies as partners, each partner is a Trustee of a Family Trust.
-Each partner to the partnership is a family trust.
+Each partner in the partnership is a family trust.

 If the Partner holds the Partnership Interest for another person or in trust, then: